shenwei356/crun/README.md

 Prerequisites
 -------------

-crun is a Perl script, you may need to install some modules:
+crun is a Perl script, you may need to install some Perl modules by:

-    use Parallel::Runner;
+    cpan install Parallel::Runner

 USAGE